Rajnish-bhagat/Youtube-Frontend/README.md

-This is a clone of YouTube's frontend in Next.js
+This is a clone of YouTube's frontend using Typescript.